Hiking the Tantalus Arboretum Trail on Oʻahu, Hawaiʻi

 Hiking the Tantalus Arboretum Trail

-Of all the trails on Tantalus, the Tantalus Arboretum Trail is arguably the least-trafficked trail, and the lack of maintenance and traffic on the trail make the hike a little more confusing than you might think.
+Of all the trails on Tantalus, the Tantalus Arboretum Trail is the least-trafficked day hike, and the lack of traffic, as well as the maintenance on the trail, makes the hike a little more confusing than it may initially appear.

-By comparison, the Tantalus Loop Trail is hiked every day.
-However, because the Arboretum Trail is not connected to the larger network of trails on Tantalus, it doesn’t see near the same amount of visitors.
+By comparison, the Tantalus Loop Trail is hiked by residents daily.
+However, being that the Tantalus Arboretum Trail is not connected to the larger trail network, it doesn’t see near the same amount of visitors.

 Tantalus Arboretum Trailhead